 Let’s start with my current home, Melbourne.
 Thanks to the immense amount of things to do and its great public transport network, I believe Melbourne is the best place to visit in Australia if travelling solo.
 However, I would recommend spending more than just a weekend here.
 Some of my favourite things to do in Melbourne include visiting St Kilda, having brunch and a browse of the boutiques in Fitzroy, spotting street art in the CBD and going for walks through the city’s many gardens.
 You also shouldn’t leave Melbourne without doing a trip along the Great Ocean Road.
 I did an organised tour a few years ago and thought it was excellent.

 This may be a surprise entry, but I couldn’t not add Magnetic Island to this list.
 Located a 20-minute ferry ride from my hometown, Townsville, this is where my parents live.
 I love the island and it’s a great weekend getaway.
-The best part is that it’s also a total tourist destination, so there are public buses and two great hostels located in different bays.
+It’s also the perfect solo travel destination, as it’s a total tourist hotspot.
+With public buses and two great hostels located in different bays, Magnetic Island is one of the best places to visit in Australia if you’re travelling alone.

 I know Hobart isn’t the first place you think of visiting in Australia.
 But if you have the time, it’s a short flight from Melbourne and a totally different city.
 It’s home to unique architecture, Australia’s most unique museum and some delicious food.
 I recommend visiting Mount Wellington, getting up close to Aussie animals at Bonorong Sanctuary and wandering around Salamanca.